Chatlada-Nina/serenity-relax-and-spa/README.md

 ### Home page

-- The home page includes the autoplay carousel to show images of the spa, this section allow users to have a picture of the spa and feel more engage to visit the spa or want to know more about it and the introduction text after the images.
+- The home page includes the autoplay carousel to show images of the spa, this section allow users to have a picture of the spa and feel more engaging to visit the spa and want to know more about it, following by the introduction text right after the carousel.

 ![Screenshot of the home page in the website](/documentation/readme/home-page.png)